 The Folkestone Anthology

-We have so far produced four issues of The Folkestone Anthology containing collections of short stories and poetry by our members and the winners and some shortlisted stories by authors entering the short story competition which we run in conjunction with the Folkestone Book Festival, which takes place in November each year.
-The 2015 Anthology contains 18 stories including winners of the 2014 competition (Price £7.99).
+We have so far produced eight issues of The Folkestone Anthology containing collections of short stories and poetry by our members and the winners and some shortlisted stories by authors entering the short story competition.
+We run this in conjunction with the Folkestone Book Festival, which takes place in November each year.
+The 2019 Anthology contains 21 pieces by 19 authors including winners of the 2018 competition (Price £7.99).
+We have so far published 160 stories by 78 authors for several of whom it has been their first time in print.

 We still have some copies of earlier issues at £5.
-(Contact T 01303 242990 or E email@example.com cheques payable to Folkestone Writers.
+(Contact 01303 242990 or email firstname.lastname@example.org, cheques payable to Folkestone Writers.

 The cover design incorporates images symbolic of Folkestone.